ntustison/Histograms/README.md

 # Histograms
-Histograms should not be used to segmentation functional lung MRI
+Histograms should not be used to segment functional lung MRI